 New vaccine may give long-term defense against deadly bird flu and its variant forms.
-(4/17/08.)
+(4/17/08.
+Now archived.)
 (At the bottom are abstracts of two of their recent papers on the work.)

 Items on the flu, especially on the new 2009 flu, have been consolidated on the page Influenza (Swine flu)

 As key background, one approach to making a vaccine is to use an attenuated form of the disease agent.
 The attenuated form is able to grow, and induce immunity, but not able to cause disease.
 The oral polio vaccine (Sabin) is of this type.

 Traditionally, the attenuated form is made by a ritual, and the basis of attenuation is not clear.
 It is tested to see that it does not cause disease, but we typically do not understand why.
 The Sabin polio vaccine has actually caused some problems, as it mutates back to the virulent form.

 So, a good goal would be to attenuate vaccine organisms by design -- intentionally building in changes that reduce virulence.

 The work here is an example of rational design of an attenuated organism -- but using a strategy that does not really depend on understanding all the gene functions of the agent.

 The genetic code uses 64 triplet codons to code for 20 amino acids.
 As that might suggest, there are multiple codons for some (most!) amino acids.
 For example, there are four codons for Thr (threonine): ACN, where the N indicates that any of the four bases are ok in the third position.